 - Gross Profit Margin (%) = Gross Profit / Total Revenue x 100 (yields a percentage)

-An Example of Gross Profit and Gross Profit Margin Calculations:
+Gross Profit and Gross Profit Margin Calculation: An Example

 - Your total revenue = $10,000

 - Cost of Services Sold: Two employees paid $1,600 gross payroll + another $1,000 for burden costs + $3,400 for construction materials = $6,000 ‘production cost.’

 $10,000 gross revenue – $6,000 production cost = $4,000.
 So, your gross profit amount for the week is $4,000.

 $4,000 / $10,000 x 100 = 40%.
 So, your gross profit margin for the week is 40%.

 - Net Profit ($) = Gross Profit (as computed above) less Company Overhead, Interest, and Taxes (also known as Net Income or “the bottom line” in financial statements).

 - Net Profit Margin (%) = Gross Profit less Company Overhead, Interest, and Taxes / Total Revenue x 100

 Net Profit and Net Profit Margin Calculation: An Example

 Let’s say you own the same contracting business as the first example, but instead of just subtracting the cost of goods and services sold, this time you also include all of your company overhead expenses, interest, and taxes.
 We determine that the additional cost is $3,000.